JiaweiZhuang/old_cloud_GC/README.md

 ## Additional resources

+[1] University of Washington has a very nice [high-level overview](https://itconnect.uw.edu/research/cloud-computing-for-research/cloud-computing-basics/) and [technical documentation](https://cloudmaven.github.io/documentation/) about cloud computing for scientific research.

-[1] *Cloud Computing for Science and Engineering* is the first textbook I am aware of that provides hands-on tutorials for **scientists**.
+[2] *Cloud Computing for Science and Engineering* is the first textbook I am aware of that provides hands-on tutorials for **scientists**.
 The book is available online https://cloud4scieng.org/chapters/.

-[2] *Cloud Computing in Ocean and Atmospheric Sciences[M].
+[3] *Cloud Computing in Ocean and Atmospheric Sciences[M].
 Elsevier, 2016.* gives a nice overview of various cloud computing applications in our field.
 It doesn't tell you how to actually do cloud computing, though.

-[3] The most useful AWS document for you (as a scientist, not an IT people) is
+[4] The most useful AWS document for you (as a scientist, not an IT people) is

 https://aws.amazon.com/government-education/research-and-technical-computing/research-cloud-program/